A PHP Developer in The JavaScript World

 Unit testing (backend)

-In backend unit tests we need a grunt-jasmine-node module which was already installed in Grunt section.
+In the backend unit tests we need a runt-jasmine-node module which was already installed in Grunt chapter.
 It makes it possible to use Jasmine testing framework for the backend code.

 $ mkdir spec/data; echo "some test data" > spec/data/sample1.txt